kevinsqi/react-circular-progressbar/README.md

 ## Customizing styles

 Use plain CSS to customize the styling - the [default CSS](src/styles.css) is a good starting point, but you can modify it as needed.
-There are CSS hooks for the path, trail, and text of the progressbar which you can customize, e.g.:
+There are CSS hooks for the path, trail, text, and background of the progressbar which you can customize, e.g.:

 ```css
 .CircularProgressbar-path { stroke: red; }